Approved by the Energy, Environment, and Water Policy Committee on March 30, 2018

 - Regulatory control of offshore regions.

-- Protection of public health, safety, and welfare and protection of the environment appropriately addressed for all offshore development.
+- Protection of public health, safety, and welfare and protection of the environment for all offshore development.

-- Incorporation of scientific risk management in all aspects of sustainable offshore development.
+- Incorporation of risk management in all aspects of sustainable offshore development to avoid catastrophic failure.

 - Programs to consider offshore development that comply with these policies in a timely manner.